kupeev/deep-alter-ego/index.md

 # LongaSearch

-If to ask what a convenient search application should look like,	one may observe several conflicting desires.
+If we ask what a convenient search application should look like,	one may observe several conflicting desires.

 On the one hand, a personalized search can be useful.
 For example,